abdelahmed0/KTH-DD2440-TSP/README.md

 The solution consists of iterated fast-2Opt moves combined with randomized tour perturbations.

 ### Fast-2Opt
-Implementated as described in the paper "Large-Step Markov Chains for the Traveling Salesman Problem".
+Implemented as described in the paper "Large-Step Markov Chains for the Traveling Salesman Problem".

 ### Tour perturbations
 To combat convergence to bad local optima, we use Large-step markov-chain tour perturbations.